 Who doesn’t love a good inspirational speech?
 Especially in the uncertain days of coronavirus, we all need examples of courage, resiliency, and the kind of leadership that’s all about working together.
-Sports are about athletics, but they’re also emotional activities.
-And competition breeds a lot of things, but one of its most enduring products is inspiration.
+Sports are about competition and technique, but they’re also emotional activities.
+And competition breeds a lot of things, the most enduring of which is an inspiration.
 This fact has given us some incredible motivational speeches from the wide world of sports.
-There are inspirational speeches for every situation: the thrill of victory, the agony of defeat, the importance of teamwork, the hard work and sacrifice required to reach great heights.
+There are inspirational speeches for every situation: the thrill of victory, the agony of defeat, the importance of teamwork, and the discipline required to reach great heights.
 With this in mind, we gathered some of the best inspirational speeches available on YouTube, given by pro athletes, coaches, and even a little kid who dropped some knowledge after taking a tumble off his bike.
 Don’t be surprised if you find yourself feeling amped up and/or misty-eyed after watching some of the best sports speeches ever recorded.

 2. Coach Dave Belisle’s Little League World Series Speech

 Eleven- and 12-year-old boys aren’t naturally gracious losers, so when the Cumberland Americans were eliminated from the 2014 Little League World Series by just one run, a national TV audience could have witnessed an all-time adolescent meltdown.
 Instead, coach Dave Belisle delivered an all-time “heads up high” speech that turned tears of sadness into tears of joy.
 It’s a masterclass in how to handle disappointment.

 Choice Quote: “It’s okay to cry because we’re not going to play baseball together anymore.
 But we’re going to be friends forever.”